In this article I hope to shed the light and “ungeek” the term “cash flow”. We will discuss “cash flow” under the following headlines.

 To build a profitable business

-When the cash coming in is less than the cash coming out the business is running a loss.
+When the cash coming into the business is less than the cash coming out of the business, the business is known to be running a loss.

 Statistics indicate that being paid late is one of the biggest contributors to cash flow stress.